TheVisualHub/VisualFactory/UltimateSmoothMD/README.md

-## 👑 UltimateSmoothMD5.py: a Cutting-Edge Engine for Smoothing Your MD Trajectories 🐍 ##
+## 👑 UltimateSmoothMD6.py: a Cutting-Edge Engine for Smoothing Your MD Trajectories 🐍 ##
 🎬 Click on the image below to watch the official video tutorial:
 [![Watch the video](https://img.youtube.com/vi/PmYpPBrRaw8/maxresdefault.jpg)](https://www.youtube.com/watch?v=PmYpPBrRaw8)

 ---
 ## 🔍 Overview

-The **UltimateSmoothMD5.py** provides a suite of **four** strategies for computing smooth factors and *two* alternative smoothing algorithms to create visually coherent visualizations of MD trajectories using the Python interface of **ChimeraX**.
+The **UltimateSmoothMD6.py** provides a suite of **four** strategies for computing smooth factors and *two* alternative smoothing algorithms to create visually coherent visualizations of MD trajectories using the Python interface of **ChimeraX**.
 This tool is intended strictly for educational and personal purposes.
 The generated smoothed coordinates are **not suitable for commercial applications**.
 The current folder contains the latest revision. 🏆

 ---
 ## 👤 Author & Innovation

 This script was developed and benchmarked by Gleb Novikov, building upon the coordinate averaging method created by the ChimeraX team.
 The latest revision introduces HP smoothing combining Numpy with SciPy:
 1️⃣ Original HP smoothing function leveraging 1D convolution
-2️⃣ Four distinct strategies to compute smooth factors
+2️⃣ Five distinct strategies to compute smooth factors
 3️⃣ Adaptation to handle any number of molecular dynamics trajectories
 4️⃣ Function-based code with switchable booleans and real-time feedback